 Now, let’s talk numbers.
 The Creality Ender 3 V2 has a layer resolution ranging from 0.1 to 0.4 mm with a printing precision of 0.1 mm, so you’re guaranteed high-quality output where all the layers will blend perfectly together, leaving no streaks behind.

 What’s more, this product supports PLA, TPU, and PETG filaments, so you have a nice range of options to choose from.
 Whichever material you go for, you’ll face no issues with the print bed that’s made from Carborundum Glass because it’s quite durable and stable.

 Unfortunately, there’s one flaw about this 3D printer, and it’s the absence of auto-leveling.
 Although manually leveling the bed wasn’t at all difficult, it still would’ve been nice to have auto-leveling to take that pressure off our shoulders just like these 3d printer under 200.

 - Impressive printing precision down to 0.1 mm

 If you’re on the lookout for a high-quality 3D printer with a large build volume and unmatched precision, look no further than the Creality Ender 3 V2.
 Besides supporting different kinds of filaments, this FDM printer is quite easy to use, especially for beginners.

 2. FlashForge Finder: Runner Up

-Coming in second place is the FlashForge Finder, which is another excellent 3D printer.
-This printer offers excellent value for the money considering how budget-friendly it is, yet it has some advanced features that you don’t often see at such a price point.
+Coming in second place is the FlashForge Finder, which is another excellent 3D printer in our list of the best 3d printers under 500.
+This printer offers excellent value for the money considering how budget-friendly it is, yet this best 3d printer has some advanced features that you don’t often see at such a price point.

 The FlashForge Finder supports FlashPrint slicing software, which is so easy to use.
 The software is user-friendly and accepts most file formats, from STL and OBJ to PNG and JPEG, you name it, and this software can handle it similar to these chromebook compatible printers.